gabrieleteotino/bluish-capsule/content/project/datingapp/11-photo-upload/2-user-secrets.md

 Now we are going to generate a new **TokenSecret** for our authentication.

 Remove or rename the **TokenSecret** key from **appsettings.json**.
-To avoid confusion to other users I choose to set the key to a descriptive value.
+To avoid confusion to other developers I choose to set the key to a descriptive value.

 ```json
 ...